ROM hacking: Communities

 Most hacking groups offer web space for hosting hacks and screenshots (sometimes only hosting hacks by the group's members and hosting almost any hack), a message board, and often have an IRC channel.
-Several hacking groups and individuals have also created guides for beginners to get into grips with ROM hacking for the first time, such as the Rom Hacking Bible for the NES that was written in the mid-to-late 1990s, as well as guides designed for those who wanted to learn how to add or change things from start to finish.
+Several hacking groups and individuals have also created guides for those who wanted to learn more about ROM hacking, such as the Rom Hacking Bible for the NES written in the mid-to-late 1990s, as well as guides designed for beginners and skilled hackers who wanted to learn how to add or change things from start to finish.

 There are many sites on the internet dedicated to world of ROM hacking, with each of them focusing on several hacks and translations of games across multiple series, franchises and platforms.
-One of the most popular sites dedicated to ROM hacking of video games was ROMhacking.net, which first went online in late 2005.
+One of the most notable sites online dedicated to ROM hacking was ROMhacking.net, which first went online in late 2005.
 From its inception up until 2024, it served as a hub related to all things ROM hacking, hosting a repository of hacks, translations, utilities, documents, and patches for many well-known and obscure video games from the third generation up to the seventh generation.
-ROMhacking.com was the immediate predecessor of ROMhacking.net, which launched five years earlier in 2000 as "The Whirlpool" and was briefly renamed as ROMhacking.org between 2001 and 2002 before returning to its original name afterwards and then went offline in late 2004.
+ROMhacking.com was the immediate predecessor of ROMhacking.net, which launched five years earlier in 2000 as "The Whirlpool" and briefly as ROMhacking.org between 2001 and 2002 before returning to its former name afterwards, and then went offline in late 2004.

-As of 1 August 2024, ROMhacking.net has been relegated into being a read-only news site for ROM hacking projects after transitioning into the new format on that day after nearly 20 years of hosting on the site due to various reasons beyond the site's control; its former database and files have been archived on the Internet Archive on the same day of the announcement.
-New submissions were also permanently closed on the same day as well, and all downloads on the site will remain available for as long as the site maintainers can handle.
+As of 1 August 2024, ROMhacking.net has been relegated into being a read-only news site for ROM hacking projects after transitioning into the new format that same day after nearly 20 years of hosting on the site due to various reasons beyond the site's control; its former database and files have been archived on the Internet Archive on the same day of the announcement.
+New submissions were also permanently closed on the same day as well, and all downloads on the site would remain available for the foreseeable future.
 The spiritual successor to ROMhacking.net, Romhack.ing (RHDI), was launched as an alpha release on 15 August 2024, two weeks after ROMhacking.net transitioned into the read-only format, and then opened for public registration on 1 March 2025.

 Methods

 Having been created by many different programmers or programming teams, ROM data can be very diverse.
+The following are some of the key methods that are used in ROM hacking.